 As unpleasant as it is, an in-flight toothache does have a silver lining.
 It may alert you to a hidden dental problem.

 How to Prevent It

-Obviously, our family dentist can’t accompany you on your flight.
+Obviously, your family dentist can’t accompany you on your flight.
 The next best solution is to visit your dentist regularly, and if you suspect there’s a problem when you have a trip planned, see a dentist before you leave.
 This way, decay, a pulp infection, or other problems that may lead to in-flight tooth pain can be detected and repaired.

-Stop by Mukilteo Dental Arts before your scheduled summer vacation.
+Stop by Mukilteo Dental Arts before your scheduled flight.
 Our crew, from our general dentists to our endodontists, can ensure a healthy smile for the duration of your trip.
 Our cosmetic dentists can also give you a brighter smile.
 Contact us today to schedule an appointment.